編輯

 Node.js Back-end JavaScript runtime environment.
 For more information, see Node.js version compatibility table for project type.

-Microsoft Teams To collaborate with everyone, you work with apps for chat, meetings, and call all in one place.
+Microsoft Teams To collaborate with everyone, you work with them through apps for chat, meetings, and call all in one place.

 OpenAI or Azure OpenAI First create your OpenAI API key to use OpenAI's GPT.
 If you want to host your app or access resources in Microsoft Azure, you must create an Azure OpenAI service.